Well, Karlie Kloss tried.

-A neighbor cracked to the Wall Street Journal in 2016 that her husband "started taking the garbage out more" in hopes of catching a glimpse of Kloss, but that the model wasn't home much—and when she was, she was very polite and nice to their young daughter.
+A neighbor cracked to the Wall Street Journal in 2016 that her husband "started taking the garbage out more" in hopes of catching a glimpse of Kloss, but that the model wasn't home much—and when she was, she was very polite and nice to the couple's young daughter.

 Incidentally, seven days after they met, Kloss joined Instagram, which Josh's Thrive Capital bought a stake in days before Facebook snatched it up for $1 billion in April 2012.

-Talking to InStyle last summer, Kloss didn't say much about her serious relationship, saying simply about their competing busy schedules, "You make it work.
+Talking to InStyle in 2017, Kloss didn't say much about her serious relationship, saying simply about their competing busy schedules, "You make it work.
 We've been together almost five years.
 Time flies.
 It's crazy.
 He's a super-solid dude."

-Even more so than his fiancée, Josh Kushner has historically kept discussions about his private life to a bare minimum, the Harvard grad preferring, if he must talk at all, to talk business.
+Even more so than his wife, Kushner has historically kept discussions about his private life to a bare minimum, the Harvard grad preferring, if he must talk at all publicly (especially in the last few years), to talk business.

-"It is no secret that liberal values have guided my life and that I have supported political leaders that share similar values," he told Forbes.
+"It is no secret that liberal values have guided my life and that I have supported political leaders that share similar values," he told Forbes in 2017 after brother Jared had become a senior advisor to the president of the United States.
 "But neither political party has a monopoly on the truth or on constructive ideas for our country.
 It's important to be open minded and learn from differing opinions."

-Kloss, who enthusiastically declared her support for Hillary Clinton in 2016, lately lets her actions speak for themselves as far as her politics, attending the 2017 Women's March and the March for Our Lives earlier this year with Josh.
-Last spring, she enrolled in a class at NYU on the political history of feminism, having been accepted into the college's Gallatin School of Individualized Study.
+Kloss, who enthusiastically declared her support for Hillary Clinton in 2016 and Biden and his VP choice Kamala Harris in 2020, lets her actions speak for themselves as far as her values.
+She attended the 2017 Women's March and the 2018 March for Our Lives with Kushner.
+That spring she enrolled in a class at NYU on the political history of feminism, having been accepted into the college's Gallatin School of Individualized Study.
 (Her application included a letter of recommendation from Christy Turlington, whom she counts as a mentor.)

 "Two women can identify as feminists and have wildly different ways of living their lives," she told InStyle "I love what Maria Grazia [Chiuri] is doing at Dior.
 She's such a powerhouse.
 Having women in leadership positions is so important.
 Hopefully it will happen in the White House someday."

-The Kushner brothers and their respective mates all shared a box at the U.S. Open in 2016 with a who's-who crew that included entertainment mogul David Geffen, a prominent Democratic Party fundraiser; Russian art world maven Dasha Zhukova; Rupert Murdoch's ex-wife Wendi Deng, who's said to have helped Jared and Ivanka get back together when they briefly broke up over religious differences years ago; and Princess Beatrice.
+The Kushner brothers and their respective mates all shared a box at the U.S. Open in 2016 with a who's-who crew that included entertainment mogul David Geffen, a prominent Democratic Party fundraiser; Russian art world maven Dasha Zhukova; Rupert Murdoch's ex-wife Wendi Deng, who helped Jared and Ivanka get back together when they briefly broke up over religious differences years ago; and Princess Beatrice.

-Meanwhile, Page Six has reported that Kloss, like Ivanka Trump, converted to Judaism—a point of supreme importance to the Kushner family—before getting engaged.
+Meanwhile, Page Six reported that Kloss, like Ivanka, converted to Judaism—a point of supreme importance to the Kushner family—before getting engaged.

-Josh popped the question while they were in upstate New York, where he keeps a cabin.
-They waited a few weeks to share the news with the Instagram world, with Karlie writing on July 24, "I love you more than I have words to express.
+He popped the question while they were in upstate New York, where he kept a cabin.
+They waited a few weeks to share the news with the Instagram world, with Karlie writing on July 24, 2018, "I love you more than I have words to express.
 Josh, you're my best friend and my soulmate.
 I can't wait for forever together.
 Yes a million times over."